Kearney Case Interview: Complete Prep Guide (2026)

 How Should You Prepare for Kearney Case Interviews?

-Having coached hundreds of candidates through consulting interviews, I have found that a focused preparation plan is far more effective than randomly working through practice cases.
-Here is a step-by-step approach that works well for Kearney interviews specifically.
+Having coached hundreds of candidates through consulting interviews, I have found that a focused preparation plan beats randomly working through practice cases.
+Here is a 14-day approach that works well for Kearney interviews specifically.

 Step 1: Learn the Fundamentals (Days 1 to 3)